mrled/caryatid/readme.markdown

 - Vagrant boxes hosted on S3 will work just fine as an HTTP catalog if the boxes can safely be made public
 - Otherwise, a Vagrant plugin like [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) can be used for the catalog

+URIs should be in the following format:

+    s3://bucket/resource

 ### Webserver backend